Strivin0311/ads-learning/modeling/planning_and_control/vehicle_dynamics/README.md

 # Vehicle Dynamics
-*Here's some resources about Vehicle Dynamics*
+*Here're some resources about Vehicle Dynamics*

 Intros:
 * Vehicle Dynamics provides the necessary theoretical framework to understand and predict a vehicle's response to various inputs and conditions, which in turn helps in designing, tuning, and controlling both traditional and autonomous vehicles for enhanced performance and safety.